Search This Blog

 Sunday, August 7, 2016

-Six things tourist like in Pietermaritzburg
+Six things to show tourists in Pietermaritzburg

 I was quite taken aback when the international website Unchartered101 recently approached me to tell the world what makes Pietermaritzburg such a special spot.